 Louellen Berger's Skeleton House

 This Uptown home pokes fun at trending news topics and pop-culture references with a yard of satirical skeletons each year.
 The residence at St. Charles Avenue and State Street draws spectators to see the new “funny bones” creator Louellen Berger develops.

-Take a spooky walk in the woods during the Field of Screams event at the Covington Recreation Complex.
+Take a spooky walk through a maze on the nature trail during Covington’s Field of Screams event at the Covington Recreation Complex.
 The free public event offers thrills for children and adults.
-The Blue Swamp Creek Nature Trail transforms for the event.
-The haunted tour starts at 7 p.m.
+Children age 12 and under must be accompanied by an adult.
+The haunted tour starts at sunset and lasts until 10 p.m.